deadlyvipers/dojo_rules/introduction.md

 Hi
 ==

 I have never been in a dojo before.
+I enjoy the iOS path on Code School!